oluwarotimii/milestoneTracker/README.md

 ## Architeture

-This app was built in the follwing sequece, first made sure it was possbile to create profiles, this is for the babies ad people have multiple babies, then  each profile is assigned an ID now when creating a milestone,  each milestoneis tied to a  baby profile. while creating the baby profile one can include the baby's weight, gender and also choose  an avatar.
+This app was built in the follwing sequece, first made sure it was possbile to create profiles, this is for the babies ad people have multiple babies, then  each profile is assigned an ID now when creating a milestone,  each milestones istied to a  baby profile.
+Also eaach milestone possess an ID for when  they are to be view individually, while creating the baby profile one can include the baby's weight, gender and also choose  an avatar.

 ## TECH STACK
 Firstly this project was built with React-Native. using the JSX syntax.